bssthu/KSP_GPWS/README.md

 #### How to Use

 Fly an aircraft with landing gear(s).
-(It should have a ModuleLandingGear, FSwheel or ModuleWheel module.)
+(It should have a ModuleLandingGear, ModuleLandingGearFixed, FSwheel or ModuleWheel module.)
 If you enabled system in GPWS Settings,
 You should hear sounds when you are landing/crashing.